berarma/ffbtools/docs/ffbwrap.md

   a vertical component are ignored so this fix sets an horizontal direction to all effects.

+  `--duration-fix`: Apply a fix to set the duration 0 to 0xFFFF for devices that do not interpret 0 as an infinite effect..

   `--features-hack`: Reports all effect types as supported.
 The effect types not supported by the device will later fail but it allows to log all the effects the application can generate.